Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Introduction

 and satisfies: \begin{enumerate}[label=(\alph*)] \item if $r_1>r_3$: \begin{enumerate}[label=(\roman*)] \item $c^\star=2\sqrt{r_3}$ \ if \ $c_A\leq 2\sqrt{r_3}$, \item $c^\star=c_A$ \ if \ $2\sqrt{r_3}<c_A\leq 2\sqrt{r_1}$ (locked front), \item $c^\star=2\sqrt{r_1}$ \ if \ $2\sqrt{r_1}<c_A$; \end{enumerate} \item if $r_1<r_3$: \begin{enumerate}[label=(\roman*)] \item $c^\star=2\sqrt{r_3}$ \ if \ $c_A\leq 2\sqrt{r_3}$, \item $c^\star=\frac{c_A-2\sqrt{r_3-r_1}}{2}+\frac{2r_1}{c_A-2\sqrt{r_3-r_1}}$ \ if \ $2\sqrt{r_3}<c_A\leq 2\sqrt{r_1}+2\sqrt{r_3-r_1}$ (nonlocally pulled front), \item $c^\star=2\sqrt{r_1}$ \ if \ $2\sqrt{r_1}+2\sqrt{r_3-r_1}<c_A$. \end{enumerate} \end{enumerate} \end{thm} Since these six cases form the basis for our intuition, let us describe briefly what happens in each case.
 The statement is also summarized in Figure \ref{fig:no_patch_with_constant_speed}.

 Cases $(a)(i)$ and $(b)(i)$ correspond to a situation outlined above where the transition $A(t)$ moves so slow that the population moves ahead of it at speed $2\sqrt{r_3}$.
 In cases $(a)(iii)$ and $(b)(iii)$, the transition is so fast that the spreading speed $2 \sqrt{r_1}$ is determined only by the left side zone.
-The first intermediate case $(a)(ii)$ is the \textit{locking case}, where the population spreads exactly at the speed $c_A$ of the growth rate transition.
-Finally, case $(b)(ii)$ is the \textit{nonlocal pulling case}.
-Here, the population in the moving frame of the transition decays exponentially in time, yet it is still able to contribute positively to the speed of the front that comes afterward.
-Indeed, in this case the speed $c^\star$ is strictly larger than $2\sqrt{r_1}$, which corresponds to the spreading speed in the left side zone if the other two zones are not present.
+More intriguing behaviors are observed in the intermediate cases $(a)(ii)$ and $(b)(ii)$.
+Case $(a)(ii)$ is the \textit{locking case}, where the population spreads exactly at the same speed $c_A$ as the transition point $A(t)$.
+Finally, case $(b)(ii)$ is the \textit{nonlocal pulling case}, where $A(t)$ travels faster than the solution front, therefore the intrinsic growth rate is $r_1$ in a vast area around the front, yet the speed $c^\star$ of the front is strictly larger than $2\sqrt{r_1}$.
+This implies that the larger intrinsic growth rate $r_3$ in the zone $x>A(t)$ exerts a substantial influence on the speed of the front despite the growing distance between $A(t)$ and the front.

 Note that the persistence behind the propagating front is described as

 This generalizes appropriately the classical picture

 to our more general setting where the local behavior of the solution is typically not a convergence to a constant steady state, which may not exist here, but rather complicated oscillations.